lenhathoanvu/RFM/README.md

 - Investigate the success factors of top-performing products to apply to other offerings.

 # Python - RFM analysis: Customer Segmentation
+Question: One of Meki Group's key strategies in the near future is to improve and enhance the customer shopping experience, increase the number of new customers, and boost the retention rate of existing customers.
+Therefore, the company wants you to use your analytical skills to calculate and categorize new and loyal customers based on the purchase history in the provided dataset.
+In this case, I will use RFM Analysis to segment customers.
+RFM (Recency, Frequency, Monetary) analysis is a marketing technique used to identify and categorize customers based on their purchasing behavior.
 [Link Code](https://github.com/lenhathoanvu/RFM/blob/master/RFM_Analysis_Meki_Group.ipynb)
 ## Method applied
 - Data Cleaning
 - Data Preprocessing
 - Data Mining
 - Data Clustering (K-means)

-In this case, I will use RFM Analysis to segment customers.
-RFM (Recency, Frequency, Monetary) analysis is a marketing technique used to identify and categorize customers based on their purchasing behavior.

 ![image](https://github.com/lenhathoanvu/RFM/assets/173127058/a2d24983-47d4-4a70-a998-0280a443935a)

 The three key components of RFM analysis are: